dnsimple/dnsimple-support/content/articles/letsencrypt.markdown

 - Although Let's Encrypt is a new authority, their SSL certificates are compatible with major browsers as their root certificate was cross-signed by an older certificate authority.
 For a complete list of supported platforms check out the [certificate compatibility](https://letsencrypt.org/docs/certificate-compatibility/) page.
 - Let's Encrypt certificates are domain-validated.
 The most common validation mechanisms are DNS-based and HTTP-based.
 They don't support traditional [email-based validation](/articles/ssl-certificates-email-validation).
 - Let's Encrypt is currently [rate-limiting](https://letsencrypt.org/docs/rate-limits/) requests.
 Make sure to understand their limits before requesting a large number of certificates.

+Please note that some Let's Encrypt features may not be currently supported by DNSimple.
+Check the [limitations](/articles/letsencrypt/#limitations) section to know more about which features are supported.

 ## Integration